 Broad spectrum protective sunscreens, lotions and creams for skin protection should be worn by all personnel required to work regularly in the sun.
-With respect to their use, reference should be made to the manufacturer's instructions.
+With respect to their use, reference should be made to stice of Indi the manufacturer's instructions.